 Sure, we know you’re not a robot.
 But if you don’t show any personality, you may come across as a robotic overseer, like a cylon.
 How do you think people will respond to that?
 If you show a little bit of yourself -- some humor, quirk and unique voice -- you’ll come across as more human, relatable and trusting.
 This doesn’t mean don’t act professionally or turn your community into a Facebook page where you post pictures of your Mexican vacation -- it just means being a little relaxed and personable.
 You know how people would rather reply to a discussion post with a real picture rather than a generic avatar?
 It’s similar to that.
 People would rather listen to a real person than someone who comes across as an automatic bot.

 6. Trust the community can moderate itself (to a certain extent)

 As your community grows, creating its own social norms and expectations, learn to trust those members.
 Heavier moderation may be key in the beginning, like impersonating people to encourage others to contribute.
 But as you build momentum, hopefully you won’t need to be so involved in every minute detail.
 And that’s ok!
 If you did your job well -- wrote an excellent guideline and modeled good behavior -- your members or customers should be well trained, able to keep valuable discussions alive and self police unproductive behavior.
 As new people join the community, it’ll be easier for them to get up to speed, since they’ll have so many positive role models to emulate.

-As you can see, all the burden shouldn’t fall all you, all the time.
+As you can see, all the burden shouldn't fall on you, all the time.
 Part of being a good moderator is training members or customers to moderate discussions themselves.
-And once they start moderating, you know your community is on the right track -- they’re finding value in the community and taking ownership of how it’s used.
+And once they start moderating, you know your community is on the right track - they're finding value in the community and taking ownership of how it's used.